gdlow/conways-game-of-life/README.md

 # conways-game-of-life
-Java Implementation with readPatternFromFile method that animates any "%.LIF" file passed into the program
+Java Implementation with readPatternFromFile method that animates (in a GUI) any "%.LIF" file passed into the program

 **TO RUN:**